 A common reason that learners may fail to be able to complete an exercise is that they have forgotten something they learned in a previous exercise.
 You can use the hint to jog their memory.

 Anticipate a problem

-Often there are a few specific things that students will get wrong.
+Often there are a few specific things that learners will get wrong.
 You can use the hint to address these things.
-Once your course has launched, you can use the Content Dashboard and the Diff Viewer tool to identify the problems that students are having.
+Once your course has launched, you can use the Content Dashboard and the Diff Viewer tool to identify the problems that learners are having.

 Don't provide the answer